opengeospatial/om-swg/oms-abstract-spec/ISO DIS/readme.md

 ## 26.10.22 IR
 - Fixed "Potentially Observations" to "Potential to create Observations" as the decsription of the ObservingCapability concept in Clause C.2
+- Fixed wrong image file for Figure D.4 (was identical to D.5)

 ## 25.10.22 KS
 - accepted all changes